ctrmint/TrackSessionTimer/User Guide.md

 * Once the ``Rest in Pits Session`` is complete, the timer will return to the ``Primary screen``.
 The ``Rest in Pits  Session``  can be terminated with a ``Double Tap``.

 ## Configuration / Setup
+All settings are stored from sessions to session while the timer has power.
+Settings are wiped if power is lost.

+### Session Duration
 It is possible to change the duration of both the ``Track Session`` and the ``Rest in Pits``.

 * From the ``Primary Screen``, ``Swipe Left`` to edit the ``Track Session`` and ``Swipe Right`` to edit the ``Rest in Pits  Session``.
 * Once in either edit modes, use a ``Swipe Right`` to increment the duration and a ``Swipe Left`` to decrement the value.
 Note duration values are predefined as [1, 5, 10, 15, 20, 25, 30, 40, 50, 60] minutes.
 * When the desired duration value is shown ``Swipe Up`` to save and return to the ``Primary Screen``

+### Launch Mode
+Launch mode is disabled by default